Q. What is backflow?

 keep the water flowing to the customer.
 However, when hydraulic

-conditions, water flow can be reversed.
-When this backflow
+flow patterns, water flow to the customer can be reversed.
+When this

 Q. What causes backflow?

-When there is a sudden reduction in the water pressure in
+Back-siphonage is a sudden reduction in the water

-the distribution system, such as during firefighting or when a
+pressure in the distribution system, such as during firefighting

 Q. What is backpressure?